DavidBK/shampoo/Node/Asynchronous-Javascript.md

 A callback function is a function passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or action.

-Here is a example to synchronous callback:
+Here is a example to synchronous use of callback function:

 ```js
 function greeting(name) {